Evaluated Nuclear Data Library

 In order to measure those nuclear data accurately, some advanced techniques

 are required.
-Studies are carried out at neutron beam facilities, such as MLF/J-PARC.
+Studies are carried out at neutron beam facilities, such as MLF in J-PARC.

 |